Overview

 Open

-While the STEPS and the APS see rising numbers of people exposed to heavily polluted air during the next decade, the NZE Scenario leads to dramatic reductions as set out in Sustainable Development Goal 3 (target 3.9).
+The STEPS sees rising numbers of people exposed to heavily polluted air during the next decade, while in the APS the numbers start to decline.
+The NZE Scenario leads to dramatic reductions as set out in Sustainable Development Goal 3 (target 3.9).
 By 2050, around 2 billion fewer people breathe heavily polluted air.

 Open